MicrosoftDocs/azure-ai-docs/articles/ai-services/language-service/named-entity-recognition/how-to-call.md

 ## Getting NER results

 When you get results from NER, you can stream the results to an application or save the output to a file on the local system.
-The API response will include [recognized entities](concepts/named-entity-categories.md), including their categories and subcategories, and confidence scores.
+The API response includes [recognized entities](concepts/named-entity-categories.md), including their categories and subcategories, and confidence scores.

 ## Select which entities to be returned